Anti-fraud and Corruption

 Netherlands Ministry of Justice and Security Submits First National Risk Assessment on Corruption to Parliament

-The Dutch government has released its first National Risk Assessment on Corruption, identifying 13 high-risk areas including international business activities and financial services.
-Companies should anticipate a reinforced national anti-corruption strategy by mid-2026, necessitating a review of integrity controls and intermediary management for Dutch-linked operations.
+The Dutch government has published its first National Risk Assessment on Corruption, identifying 13 high-risk areas including international business and financial services.
+Companies should prepare for a reinforced national anti-corruption strategy by mid-2026, necessitating stricter integrity controls and enhanced oversight of intermediaries.

 open.overheid.nlNetherlandsNetherlands